stephenjboughton/AngularNotes/Angular7TutorialNotes.md

     <input #myInput type="text">
     <button (click="logMessage(myInput.value)")>Log</button>

 In this example adding #myInput to our input element allows us to pass the value of the input field to our logging function as a parameter referred to by myInput.value.
-If we left of the .value property of the myInput variable then we could pass the entire dom element to the function and then we would have to specify within the function that we are going to log just the value property - but we could also log any other available properties or perform other actions besides logging.
+If we left off the .value property of the myInput variable then we could pass the entire dom element to the function and then we would have to specify within the function that we are going to log just the value property - but we could also log any other available properties or perform other actions besides logging.

 ## 11 Two Way Binding